anderson-optimization/ao-conventional-pre-commit/README.md

 ## Development

-`conventional-pre-commit` comes with a [VS Code devcontainer](https://code.visualstudio.com/learn/develop-cloud/containers) configuration to provide a consistent development environment.
+`ao-conventional-pre-commit` comes with a [VS Code devcontainer](https://code.visualstudio.com/learn/develop-cloud/containers) configuration to provide a consistent development environment.

 With the `Remote - Containers` extension enabled, open the folder containing this repository inside Visual Studio Code.